Dicklesworthstone/fmd_blog_posts/04_making_of_the_mindmap_generator.md

 ## Semantic Boundary Preservation in Text Chunking

-The Mindmap Generator employs an advanced text chunking strategy that goes well beyond simple character-count splitting.
+To avoid overwhelming the model's context windows (and even if we can fit within the context windows, with these "value priced" models, the more context you use, the worse the models perform in a very drastic way), we employ a text chunking strategy that goes well beyond simple character-count splitting.
 This approach recognizes that proper handling of document boundaries is crucial for maintaining semantic coherence:

 ```python
 # Create overlapping chunks with boundary optimization